swiftlang/swift-evolution/proposals/NNNN-opaque-result-types.md

 ### `where` constraints on associated types of opaque types

 This proposal does not yet provide a syntax for specifying constraints on associated types implied by an opaque type's protocol constraints.
-This is important for the feature to be useful with many standard library protocols such as collections, but is itself a fairly involved language design discussion, so it makes sense to split it out as a separate proposal.
+This is important for the feature to be useful with many standard library protocols such as `Collection`, since nearly every use case where someone wants to return `some Collection` would also want to specify the type of the `Element`s in that collection.
+The design of this feature is itself a fairly involved implementation effort and language design discussion, so it makes sense to split it out as a separate proposal.
 Normally in
 Swift these constraints are expressed in `where` clauses; however, this is not directly possible for opaque types because there is no way to name the underlying type.
 This is similar to the spelling problem for [generalized existentials](https://github.com/austinzheng/swift-evolution/blob/az-existentials/proposals/XXXX-enhanced-existentials.md), and we'd want to find a syntax solution that works well for both.
 Possibilities include: